Kia Carens: Third generation (RP; 2013)

 Kia debuted the third-generation Carens (codename: RP) in September 2012 at the 2012 Paris Motor Show.
-The V6 from the second generation has been dropped, and in its place is the option of a 2.0-litre Nu four-cylinder GDI petrol, producing 122 kW and 213 Nm, or a 1.7-litre U2 four-cylinder diesel producing 100 kW and 320 Nm, both can be paired with a six-speed manual or six-speed automatic.
-A 1.6-litre GDI petrol engine is available in the UK.
+The V6 from the second generation has been dropped, and in its place is the option of a 2.0-litre Nu four-cylinder GDI petrol, producing 122 kW and 213 Nm, or a 1.7-litre U2 four-cylinder diesel producing 100 kW and 320 Nm, both paired either with a six-speed manual or a six-speed automatic.
+A 1.6-litre GDI petrol engine was also available in the UK.
 The Carens is offered in either 5-seat or 7-seat configurations.
 Sales began in March 2013 in South Korea.

 In North America, the third generation Kia Rondo was only available in Canada, due to slow sales in the United States.
 Sales in Canada ended after the 2017 model year.